Last Updated on

 Visitors do not only love Kauai for its natural beauty, but also because it is much less populated than the Big Island, Maui and Oahu, and it has much more laid-back feel to it.
-Tourist development started much later than the other islands,which meant that building heights were strictly restricted – no building can be higher than a coconut tree.
+Tourist development started much later here than on the other islands,which meant that building heights were strictly restricted – no building can be higher than a coconut tree!
 This makes Kauai absent of high-rise hotels and big resorts typical on the other islands here.
-Instead, there is a bigger share of condos and timeshares, B&Bs and vacation apartments.
-You can find Kauai rentals from Summit Pacific for example, who offer a wide range of vacation rentals.
+Instead, there is a bigger share of condos and timeshares, B&Bs and vacation apartments (See below for more details).

-Kauai attracts visitors for the same reasons as the more popular islands, like snorkeling, laying out on white sand beaches, hiking, swimming and of course the amazing views, but Kauai offers some unique features that make it the most popular vacation spot:
+Kauai attracts visitors for the same reasons as the more popular Hawaiian islands: snorkeling, laying out on white sand beaches, hiking, swimming and of course the amazing views!
+But Kauai offers some unique features that make it the most popular vacation spot:

 The Na Pali Coast